-Defamation has two distinct types: “slander” that is spoken to third parties, and “libel” that comprises written comments like social media posts that damage your reputation or business.
+Defamation has two distinct types: “slander” which is spoken to third parties, and “libel,” which comprises written comments like social media posts that damage your reputation or business.
 These damages may include loss of employment, loss of future income, loss of reputation, mental distress, and more.

 Filing a Defamation Lawsuit

 There are several steps required prior to filing a defamation lawsuit.

 Step 1.
 Do you have a valid claim for defamation?

 A valid claim for defamation requires that specific criteria be met.
 In most cases, a valid claim for libel tends to be easier to prove by gathering proof of the written statements or online posts, as opposed to proving oral slander.

 Step 2.
 Send a Cease and Desist Letter for defamation